 In 2002 upon returning to the U.S., I was introduced by another PT to Vipassana meditation.
-I had meditated a little before but decided to jump in and see what this was about.
+I had only meditated a little before but decided to jump in and see what this was about.
 This was no 30 or 60 minute meditation training.
-Vipassana requires you to sit for 10 days at 8-10 hours a day with no talking.
+Vipassana requires you to sit for 8-10 hours a day for 10 straight days with no talking.
 I called it a mental marathon.
 It was not easy by any measure but I did it and learned a lot about my inner state.
 I went on to do three more 10-day silent retreats and multiple 3-day and 1-day practices as well.
 Out of Vipassana, I became interested in other types of meditation.
 When I was on the island of Bali, I practiced for 3 days a form of shaking meditation which was done in standing and was unique to the teacher who started it.
 I also completed a MBSR (Mindfulness-Based Stress Reduction) course with Jon Kabat-Zinn, as well some other meditation retreats with meditation teacher Adyashanti and writer Eckhart Tolle.
-I found all forms of meditation helped to cultivate an inner awareness, which ultimately shapes my current approach to treating chronic pain and other chronic health ailments.
-You don’t need to meditate, you just need to learn how to build and shift your awareness.
+I found all forms of meditation helped to cultivate an inner awareness and mindfulness, which ultimately shapes my current approach to treating chronic pain and other chronic health ailments.
+You don’t need to meditate, you just need to learn how to build and hold your awareness on a daily basis.